-This claim was raised and rejected after evidentiary hearings in Nevada courts.
-44
+This claim was raised and rejected after evidentiary hearings in Nevada courts.45

 - The allegations were based on a superficial comparison of a list of voters with the USPS's National Change of Address database.
 In other words, the Trump Campaign and its allies claimed that any voter who had his mail forwarded to an out-of-state address somehow forfeited their right to vote in the Nevada election.
-Nevada courts correctly rejected these allegations. - Both federal and state law guarantee the right of citizens to vote in Presidential elections if they change their residence close to the date of the election.
-45 Moreover, federal law prohibits the disenfranchisement of voters based on the kind of cursory examination of voter rolls that formed the basis of the Trump Campaign's allegations 46 and also guarantees the right of citizens to vote in Presidential elections if they change residences close to the date of the election.
-47 - First, it is not unusual for voters to have other temporary addresses while still maintaining Nevada residency.
-For example, military personnel stationed out-of-state commonly do so and an examination of the information relied on by the Trump Campaign revealed that at least 157 of the alleged-illegal voters had their mail forwarded to an Army Post Office ("APO") or other military addresses.
-Many residents also temporarily relocated during the COVID-19 Pandemic.
-Notably, Nevada is home to 180,000 members of the Church of Jesus Christ of Latter-Day Saints.
-Under the superficial and erroneous standards urged by the Trump Campaign, church members undertaking missions out-of-state or in other countries would be disenfranchised simply for having their mail forwarded to their temporary, out-of-state addresses.
-That is why Nevada law specifically provides that a voter using an out-of-state address does not give up their Nevada residence and is entitled to vote in Nevada. - Second, the Uniformed and Overseas Citizens Absentee Voting Act, 52 U.S.C. § 20302, requires states to permit military personnel stationed out of state to vote in their home state's federal elections. - Third, the Voting Rights Act guarantees the right of citizens to vote in Presidential elections if they change residences close to the date (within 30 days) of the election.50 Nevada law contains
+Nevada courts rejected these allegations. - Both federal and Nevada state law guarantee the right of citizens to vote in presidential elections if they change their residence close to the date of the election.46 Moreover, federal law prohibits the disenfranchisement of voters based on the kind of cursory examination of voter rolls that formed the basis of the Trump Campaign's allegations47 and also guarantees the right of citizens to vote in presidential elections if they change residence close to the date of the election.48